deAtog/react-google-maps/packages/react-google-maps-api/README.md

 1. In the file `packages/react-google-maps-api/package.json` change `main` to `"src/index.ts"`
 2. In the same file, delete the `module` field
-3. You can now use the package `react-google-maps-api-gatsby-example` to test your changes.
-Just make sure you change the import from `@react-google-maps/api` to `../../../react-google-maps-api`
+3. You can now use the package `react-google-maps-api-vike-example` to test your changes.

-Since 1.2.0 you can use onLoad and onMount props for each @react-google-maps/api component, ref does not contain API methods anymore.

-Since version 1.2.2 We added useGoogleMap hook, which is working only with React@16.8.1 and later versions.